-Here, we'll explain the difference between goals and objectives to make sure there is no ambiguity when it comes to your long-term and short-term marketing plans.
+Here, we'll explain the difference between goals and objectives and discuss some of the most effective goal-setting frameworks used by marketing professionals today.
+You’ll also find measurement tactics to track your progress.
+By the end of this post, you can wave goodbye to ambiguity when it comes to your long-term and short-term marketing plans.

 Goals are undoubtedly critical to your business's success.
-Ultimately, your company's goals need to align with your vision and purpose, and propel each employee's individual actions and decisions.
+Ultimately, your company's goals should align with your vision and mission in order for employees to best guide their own actions and decisions.

 For instance, let's say this year your leadership team has outlined three broad goals for your company:

 - Create a more inclusive workplace culture

 - Grow international brand awareness

 Here's where objectives come into play — objectives are essentially the measurable actions you can take to achieve your overall goals.
 Typically, you'd use the S.M.A.R.T. criteria to define and measure specific objectives.

 Download this Template for Free

 "Create a more inclusive workplace culture" is an admirable and important goal to have, but it's vague and too broad to measure.
 Does "more inclusive" mean one diversity and inclusion panel discussion, or does it mean a 10% increase in women in leadership positions?

 Ultimately, your objectives will help your employees understand exactly what you expect from them.